Taking Stock With Tech: Tesla Fades On Model 3 Announcement, AMD Gained 10% Market Share From Intel

 AMD gaining share from Intel according to PassMark Data

 From the data we’ve gathered so far, AMD’s (AMD) market position has improved substantially in the past quarter, which suggests the recent share price gains are more justifiable.
-Though many have questioned the durability of AMD’s most recent product cycle, we believe those concerns will be addressed as AMD refreshes Ryzen with greater transitory density before moving to the more advanced 7nm node.
+Though many have questioned the durability of AMD’s most recent product cycle, we believe those concerns will be addressed as AMD refreshes Ryzen with greater transistor density before moving to the more advanced 7nm node.

 Source: PassMark